mkuzmick/watch-together/documentation/documentation/2-getting-started-heroku.md

 **should we say what heroku is?**

 1. First, sign up for a username on [https://www.heroku.com/](https://www.heroku.com/).
 For the question about primary development language, select "Node.js".

-1. First, type ``heroku install homebrew`` into Google and click on the first link, which should be [https://devcenter.heroku.com/articles/heroku-cli](https://devcenter.heroku.com/articles/heroku-cli).
-Copy the code on the webpage (`` brew tap heroku/brew && brew install heroku
+2. Next, type ``heroku install homebrew`` into Google and click on the first link, which should be [https://devcenter.heroku.com/articles/heroku-cli](https://devcenter.heroku.com/articles/heroku-cli).
+Copy the code  (`` brew tap heroku/brew && brew install heroku
 ``).
-2. Before pasting the code into terminal, make sure you are not in the watch-together folder, but just the computer's name and if applicable, your username.
+3. Before pasting the code into terminal, make sure you are not in the watch-together folder, but just the computer's name and if applicable, your username.
 You may need to open a new terminal tab.
 Then, paste the above code into terminal and hit enter.
-3. Navigate back to your watch-together folder in terminal and type in ``heroku create``
+4. Navigate back to your watch-together folder in terminal and type in ``heroku create``
+5.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwMTIwODYxOCw1MDAxMjU4NzcsLTIwOT
-I4OTQzOTgsNzMwOTk4MTE2XX0=
+eyJoaXN0b3J5IjpbLTE4ODE1MTE0ODIsMTkwMTIwODYxOCw1MD
+AxMjU4NzcsLTIwOTI4OTQzOTgsNzMwOTk4MTE2XX0=
 -->